yvonnapc/php-parcel/README.md

 ## Description

-This project was used to get familiar with PHP.
+PHP: Parcel Dimensions App.
+This exercise was used to introduce Objects as a convenient way to store the same information for various entities.
+We have also practiced writing our own functions (such as costToShip) for what to do with user input gathered from forms.

 ## Prerequisites